guijiangheng/nanopt/README.md

 ![fireplace-room](./gallery/fireplace-room.png)

 Nanopt is a tiny c++ path tracer written for learning Matt Pharr's book *" Physically Based Rendering: From Theory to Implementation"*.
 Most of code and ideas comes from PBRT, but with a lot simplification.
-Currently it only compiles and works correctly on linux system.

 ## Building NanoPT